Best Mouthwash of 2021

 Many testers found this product to just be a little too much.
 It has big dentist office energy and tastes like chemicals.
 It also leaves behind a slight tingle, which undoes the supposed benefit of an alcohol-free formula.
 However, for a low-cost product with several intact benefits that you would expect from a mouthwash, we would certainly use it if this is what we had on hand.

 The Crest ProHealth Advanced Alcohol-Free Extra Deep is an alcohol-free mouthwash with fluoride to protect and strengthen tooth enamel.
-The taste is strong but not overpowering and is a good option for people who are looking for a tolerable mouthwash.
 Our testers found that this formula did not burn and did as good a job as any other product at preventing new bacteria from growing.
+The taste is strong but not overpowering and is a good option for people looking for a tolerable mouthwash.

-We are slightly annoyed by the bottle cap.
+We saw some of the least visible plaque removal with this product.
+We are also slightly annoyed by the bottle cap.
 It is large and configured in such a way that it not only doesn't actively facilitate proper dosing but makes it almost impossible without dripping some mouthwash onto the bathroom counter when replacing it.
-We also saw some of the least visible plaque removal with this product.
 However, for a product that offers multi-point protection and cleaning, this one is still a worthwhile addition to a medicine cabinet.

 Why You Should Trust Us

 Lead reviewerBen Applebaum-Bauch has been testing home goods and consumer products for GearLab for three years.
-In that time, he has worked his way through a variety of personal hygiene products and home goods, from electric razors to toothbrush heads.
+In that time, he has worked his way through a variety of personal hygiene products and home goods, from candles and facial tissues to electric razors and toothbrush heads.
 He always remembers to rinse with mouthwash daily.

 At GearLab, we research and thoroughly test the products that we review and purchase everything at retail price.
 For this review, we used each product dozens of times and ran various experiments with them.
-We used plaque identifying tablets to assess before-use and after-use results, observed how much each product curbed growth in bacteria samples, and did some classic smell and feel tests for fresh breath.
+We used plaque-identifying tablets to assess before-use and after-use results, observed how much each product curbed growth in bacteria samples, and did some classic how-does-my-breath-smell tests for fresh breath.